 FIND MORE SAFETY RESOURCES

-If you have any questions or concerns about living near the railway, please email Public Inquiries or call 1-800-465-9239 OPTION 2.
+If you have any questions or concerns about living near the railway, please email CN Public Inquiry Line or call 1-800-465-9239 OPTION 2.

 While we understand that train whistles may be disturbing at times, federal regulations in the U.S. and Canada mandate whistling at all public crossings.
 Train whistles are safety devices that alert motorists and pedestrians to the presence of an approaching train and warn trespassers away from the rail right-of-way.
 Locomotive engineers follow a detailed set of instructions that outline when a whistle must be sounded and the whistling sequence to be used.
 Train crews also use the whistle if there is a work project in the area in order to notify the workers on or near the track that a train is approaching.